 Four women from a range of industries and backgrounds will share what they have learnt as they rose to leadership positions, what they do to lift other women, and how they utilised the support of others.
-Drawing on industries including STEM, transport and policy, academia, and the Australian Defence Force, and panellists’ diverse identities, you will gain practical advice on positive team work, collaborative leadership, and learn how to overcome challenges no matter your position, industry, or background.
+Drawing on industries including STEAM, transport and policy, academia, and the Australian Defence Force, and panellists’ diverse identities, you will gain practical advice on positive team work, collaborative leadership, and learn how to overcome challenges no matter your position, industry, or background.

 Triple J’s news radio presenter, Nas Campanella, highlights opportunities for women who want to be more inclusive of people with diverse abilities and backgrounds, in their homes, workplaces, and communities.
 Understanding people’s differences will help you develop and lead strong teams that create innovative business solutions to meet the needs of your customers and stakeholders.